PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: The bill could impact millions of consumers and businesses across the country by changing how markets operate.
+• Number of People Affected: The bill could impact consumers, workers, and businesses across various industries, including tech, pharma, and retail.

 Arguments in Support